Cinematic background for Walter Phelan

 Walter on the Circuit

-Walter Phelan is confirmed for 2 upcoming appearances.
+Walter Phelan is confirmed for 1 upcoming appearance.
 Check dates and locations below for photo opportunities, signings, and panel appearances.

 Convention Circuit